 Camassia is a bulbous genus with species that grow in moist open habitats, often wet meadows.
 Most of the species are native to North America and four of them the Northwest.
 What family they belong in has been subject to revision.
-They have been considered in the Liliaceae family, the Hyacinthaceae family and lately with DNA studies have been assigned to Agavaceae or Asparagaceae.
+They have been considered in the Liliaceae family, the Hyacinthaceae family and lately with DNA studies have been assigned to Agavoideae subfamily of Asparagaceae.

 Photographs by David Pilling of seed and a seedling on a 10 mm grid, this seed was sown on the 15th January 2013 and kept outside (temperatures just above freezing), and is shown on the 29th April.

-Camassia quamash grows from British Columbia to northern California and inland to Montana, Wyoming, and Utah.
+Camassia quamash (Pursh) Greene grows from British Columbia to northern California and inland to Montana, Wyoming, and Utah.
 The first two pictures show plants growing in a wet spot close to the ocean in Northern California.
 In the large patch all but one of the flowers were purple.
 In the midst was one white one.
 The second two pictures were taken on a ridge top location where they were flowering in mass in a very wet spot.
 Photos 1-2 were taken by Bob Rutemoeller and 3-4 by Mary Sue Ittner.
-Photo 5 contributed by Kathleen Sayce probably represents a horticultural variety.
+Photo 5 was taken by Mary Hunter in Sonoma County, California.
+Photo 6 contributed by Kathleen Sayce probably represents a horticultural variety.

-This photo shows a strain of Camassia quamash var. maxima, native to western Washington and Oregon; this very robust plant is grown by area gardeners under the name "Puget Blue," which is an informal designation, not a cultivar name.
-The flowers are about 1 inch (2.5 cm) across, and the stems as much as 30 inches (75 cm) tall.
+This photo shows a strain of Camassia quamash ssp. maxima, native to western Washington and Oregon; this very robust plant is grown by area gardeners under the name "Puget Blue," which is an informal designation, not a cultivar name.
+The flowers are about 1 in (2.5 cm) across, and the stems as much as 30 in (75 cm) tall.
 Photo by Jane McGary.

-Camassia scilloides grows in low meadows, prairies, seeps, and wet woods in the eastern United States.
+Camassia scilloides (Raf.)
+Cory grows in low meadows, prairies, seeps, and wet woods in the eastern United States.
 Common name: Wild hyacinth.
-Photo by Giorgio Pozzi May 2008
+Photo by Giorgio Pozzi May 2008.